astropy/specutils/docs/source/model_fitting.rst

 #.
 Select the model layer under "Layers" (left panel) that contains the desired
    model.
 #.
-If needed, double-click on the model name to rename it.
-When you see a blinking cursor, enter
+If desired, double-click on the model name to rename it.
+When you see a
-   its new name and press "Enter".
+   blinking cursor, enter its new name and press "Enter".
 #.
 Expand the model listing under "Current Models".
 #.
 Double-click on the desired model parameter value in the listing.
-When you see a blinking
-   cursor, enter the new value and press "Enter".
+   When you see a blinking cursor, enter the new value and press "Enter".
 #.
 Scroll down (if needed) and click "Update".

 To fit a model: